Habbobba/JSON-Habbo-Catalog-Generator/README.md

 Before executing the scripts, ensure that you configure the ID ranges in each script file to match the desired catalog items in your `furnidata.json`.
 Locate the `start_id` and `end_id` variables at the top of each script file and adjust them accordingly.

+## Setting up the Catalog from Scratch

+If you are creating a catalog from scratch, it is essential to check the "database" folder in the root directory of this project for a SQL file called `catalog_pages.sql`.
+This file contains all the default pages required for a catalog to function correctly.

+Without the `catalog_pages.sql` file, the catalog may not work as expected, resulting in broken functionality.

+To ensure a smooth catalog creation process, follow these steps:

+1. Locate the `catalog_pages.sql` file in the "database" folder.

+2. Import the SQL file into your database management system (e.g., MySQL) to create the necessary tables and populate them with the default catalog pages.

+3. Verify that the tables and catalog pages are successfully imported into your database.

+4. Proceed with the catalog generation process using the instructions provided above.

+If you encounter any issues or have further questions, please don't hesitate to contact Gizmo#1813 on Discord.

 ## Note

 Make sure to configure the script files properly before executing them to ensure the generated queries match your `furnidata.json` file.